ZachYarbrough/portfolio/posts/blog-retrospective.md

 ---
-title: Blog Review
+title: Blog Retrospective
-date: 2025-01-19
+date: 01-19-2025
-tags: [dev, blog, side-projects]
+tags: [dev, blog, retrospective]
 ---

 I mentioned briefly in the [Why Blog](posts/why-blog.md) post that I was going to do a retrospective of the blog itself once I got it up and running.